-The Company is reasonably certain that the lease term (inclusive of options) of the newly occupied facility in Queensland will be exercised and have disclosed the lease term as 10 years.
+The Company is reasonably certain that the lease term (inclusive of options) of the occupied facility in Queensland will be exercised and have disclosed the lease term as 10 years.
+The lease for an offshore facility has a 5-year term with an option for a further 5 years.
+As it is not reasonably certain of the additional term being exercised, the right of use asset and lease liability has been disclosed for the initial lease term of 5 years.